ethankennerly/addressables-runtime-client-unity/README.md

 # addressables-runtime-client-unity

 Loads and instantiates content built with **Unity Addressables** from a remote or local location.
 This is the runtime side of a two‑repo architecture.
-For project purpose and collaboration, see the [project board README](https://github.com/users/ethankennerly/projects/1?readme=1).
+For project purpose and collaboration, see the [Project README](./Documentation/README.md).

 ## Purpose
 This repository contains a Unity project configured to consume Addressables catalogs and bundles produced by the content pipeline repo.
 It supports both local file‑based testing and remote hosting.